crowdsecurity/crowdsec-docs/crowdsec-docs/docs/parsers/create.md

 ![Possible integration](/img/parser_creation/mouseover.png)

-Error detection when a field is not allowed
+Error detection when the file is not schema compliant

 ![Possible integration](/img/parser_creation/typo.png)

-The error message can be useful when one doesn't understand why the file isn't compliant
+The error message can be useful when one wants to understand why the parser file isn't schema compliant

 ![Possible integration](/img/parser_creation/error_message.png)